DuncanSchouten/barber-jekyll/_works/100-dinners.md

 ## Reflection
 {: .portfolio-item .section-title}

 This was a project where function took precedence over form.
-While I would have appreciated more time for front-end design (the finished product was really rather bland), our careful attention to efficient service delivery meant that the program operated far more smoothly than Hopkins'.
+While I would have appreciated more time for front-end design (the finished product was really rather bland), our careful attention to efficient service delivery and leveraging automation wherever possible meant that the program operated far more smoothly than Hopkins'.